xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </div>

 #### PCEP Configuration
-TreeSID relies on PCE initiated segments to the node, so a session to the PCE is required for all nodes in the domain.
+Tree-SID relies on PCE initiated segments to the node, so a session to the PCE is required for all nodes in the domain.

 <div class="highlighter-rouge">
 <pre class="highlight">